-It is worth noting that with the NREF operating, there are many policies in use today to encourage renewable energy use that would no longer be necessary, thus saving the government money.
+It is worth noting that with the NREF operating, there are a plethora of special subsidies paid for out of general tax revenue in use today to encourage renewable energy use that would no longer be necessary, thus saving the government money.
 For example tax credits such as production tax credits, accelerated capital cost allowance credits and purchase tax credits would not be needed.
+Tax credits for electric cars would not be needed.
 Neither would government backed loan guarantees or direct subsidies.
-Government grants for R&D would not need to expand as the market forces created by having a guaranteed worldwide market of more than \$500B (the annual renewable energy investment if all countries in the world used the plan) for renewable energy equipment would spur private R&D to a level never seen before in renewable energy.
+Government grants for R&D would not need to expand as the market forces created by having a guaranteed worldwide market of \$500B rising to \$1T (the annual renewable energy investment if all countries in the world used the plan) for renewable energy equipment would spur private R&D to a level never seen before in renewable energy.